S-A-M-22/S-A-M-22/README.md

-- 👋 Hi, I’m SAMIKSHA.
+- 👋 Hi, I’m SAMIKSHA!
+- 🌱 Proficient in:
+  - Python
+  - Java
+  - C
+  - HTML5+CSS/JS
+  - PostgreSQL/SQL
+  - Machine Learning
+  - RStudio
+  - LaTeX
+  - Web-Dev (MEAN/MERN stack, Single-Page Architecture (SPA), MVC & MVT architectures) via
+    - TypeScript
+    - React
+    - Djamgo
+    - SpringBoot
+    - builders like Vite
+    - AJAX
+    - RESTful API
+    - Tailwind CSS

 - 👀 I’m interested in Animes, Manwhas and Basketball.
-- 🌱 Proficient in Python, Java, C, HTML+CSS/JS, PostgreSQL/SQL.
-Plus well-versed in Machine Learning, RStudio, LaTeX, Web-Dev (MEAN/MERN stack, Single-Page Architecture (SPA), MVC & MVT architectures - TypeScript, Djamgo, SpringBoot & builders like Vite via AJAX, RESTful API).
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Open to work!
+Reach me via Gmail :)

 <!---
 S-A-M-22/S-A-M-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+- 💞️ I’m looking to collaborate on ...

 --->